-- Biological filtration.
-Gravel helps in providing shelter for good bacteria.
-The bacterial colonies are essential to get rid of wastes which are produced by leftover food, fish and other plant residues in the tank.
+- Biological filtration – Gravel helps in providing shelter for good bacteria.
+The bacterial colonies are essential to get rid of wastes that are produced by leftover food, fish and other plant residues in the tank.

 If the bacteria do not have a comfortable gravel bed to dwell in, they will search for other spots; however, they might not thrive in adequate quantities to keep the tank safer for your aquarium inhabitants.

 - Shelter for live plants – Gravel is critical if you have live plants in the aquarium.
 The appropriate amount of gravel in planted tanks could aid guarantee that your plants will root accordingly, ensure a long and healthier life and have their nutritional requirements properly met.

 - Fish habitat.
 The right type of gravel could establish a wonderful hub for your fish.
 Needless to say, the comfier the hub is for the fish, the healthier and less stressed they will be.
 In reality, stress is the main cause of an impaired immune system for fish as this leaves them more prone to various ailments.

 - A more aesthetically-appealing tank – Gravel can significantly provide a very impressive look for the tank that could catch the attention of those who gaze at your aquarium.
 This aids in keeping the debris that is produced on a daily basis within the aquarium.